napari/docs/docs/plugins/testing_workshop_docs/Article-1-pythons-assert-keyword.md

 ```
 That all passes.

-Updating the test to see a test failure:
+We now update the test to see what a failure looks like:
 ```python
     if name == “_main_”:
         test_get_grade_pass(65)